Nwagyu!Nwagyu!

 Kernel header

-It contains some metadata about the kernel, but unless a kernel is running a different version than the userland (shouldn't happen during normal use), the userland header will contain the same informations.
+The Kernel Header contains some metadata about the kernel, but unless a kernel is running a different version than the userland (shouldn't happen during normal use), the userland header will contain the same information.
 The only information that's only available in the kernel header is the patch level (git commit).

 Userland header